theapprenticewizard/kafka-notes/elastic/elasticsearch.md

 #### Nested Data Types (_nested_)

 Instead of directly nesting objects Elasticsearch has a better concept for handling nested objects (as most document database naturally would).
-Nested documents are "hidden" and separately indexed, as well they require nested queries to be effective.
+Nested documents are "hidden" and separately indexed, as well they require nested queries to be looked up.

-#### Geo Data Types
+#### Geographic Data Types

 It is possible to store geographic information inside of elastic search.
 Geo data types have many subtypes